pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

   containers:
 ```

-defines the container workload that Kubernetes should maintain for the Pod.
+defines the container workload Kubernetes should maintain.

 This connects manifest configuration directly to the desired-state model.